The Pros and Cons of a Roth IRA

 Andrea Coombes is a writer at NerdWallet.
 Email: firstname.lastname@example.org.
 Twitter: @andreacoombes.

-The article The Pros and Cons of a Roth IRA originally appeared on NerdWallet.
+The Pros and Cons of a Roth IRA originally appeared on NerdWallet.